atlassian/github-for-jira/SUPPORT.md

 This will rediscover all repositories in your installation and start a new sync.

+#### Referencing too many issues

+The Jira API only allows us to link 100 issues to a particular branch or commit.
+As a result, if we process any branch or commit message with over 100 issue keys, we only send the first 100 and show a warning message on the Sync status column.
+This warning does not affect the overall sync status for any other commits or branches referencing fewer than 100 issue keys in the installation.

 Still having trouble?
 [Contact GitHub Support for additional help](#getting-additional-help).

 ## Sync is STALLED